siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-njs-unit/README.md

 # Njs-Unit

 You can visualize unit test results for given applications or value streams or teams in graphical format on the insight page.
 The Njs-Unit plugin provides for integration with a Njs-Unit server.
-Data is uploaded to the HCL Accelerate server using an HTTP Post request.
+Data is uploaded to the HCL DevOps Velocity server using an HTTP Post request.

 |Back to ...||Latest Version||||
 | :---: | :---: | :---: | :---: | :---: | :---: |